Mike Rozier: College career

 As a senior, Nebraska's high-octane offense was often unstoppable, averaging 52 points and 401 rushing yards per game.
-Rozier's statistics were mind-boggling; a nation's best 2,486 total yards with 2,148 of those coming on the ground and twenty-nine touchdowns scored.
-His 7.8 yards-per-carry mark on the season stands as the 3rd highest mark for players with more than 214 carries in a season.
-Against Kansas, Rozier rushed for a staggering 230 yards in the first half and finished with 285 rushing yards total, at that time a school record.
+Rozier had a nation's best 2,486 total yards with 2,148 of those coming on the ground and twenty-nine touchdowns scored.
+His 7.8 yards-per-carry mark on the season stands as the third-highest mark for players with more than 214 carries in a season.
+Against Kansas, Rozier rushed for 230 yards in the first half and finished with 285 rushing yards total, at that time a school record.
 Rozier went over 200 yards in each of his last four regular-season games of the 1983 season.
-His magical senior season was capped when he was awarded the Heisman Trophy, given to the best individual player in college football and was again an All-American.
+His senior season was capped when he was awarded the Heisman Trophy, given to the best individual player in college football and was again an All-American.

 His college career would end in disappointment, losing the 1984 Orange Bowl in which Miami defeated Nebraska 31-30 for the national championship.
 Rozier had 138 yards on 21 carries at halftime against a Miami Hurricanes team with the second-ranked defense in football, but he had to leave in the third quarter following an ankle injury.
 Rozier finished the game with 147 yards on 26 carries.

-Statistics
+College statistics

 Professional career

-Rozier was selected by the Pittsburgh Maulers first overall in the 1984 USFL Draft.
+Rozier was selected by the Pittsburgh Maulers first overall in the 1984 USFL draft.
 He played his first two professional seasons in the United States Football League, in 1984, with the Pittsburgh Maulers, and 1985, with the Jacksonville Bulls.
 In 1985 Rozier played for the Jacksonville Bulls in the spring and the Houston Oilers in the fall.

 He was drafted by the Houston Oilers in the 1st round (2nd pick overall) of the 1984 NFL Supplemental Draft of USFL and CFL Players, joining them in the fall of 1985.
 Rozier played six seasons for the Oilers, amassing a total of 900 carries for 3171 yards, including a 1,002-yard rushing season in 1988.
 While playing for the Oilers, Rozier was elected to the AFC Pro Bowl squad in both 1987 and 1988.

-In 1990, Rozier only played three games for the Oilers, rushing 10 times for a total of 42 yards, before being traded to the NFC's Atlanta Falcons, where he finished the year with 153 carries for 675 yards.
+In 1990, Rozier only played three games for the Oilers, rushing 10 times for a total of 42 yards, before being released after they found no suitable trade partners.
+He was quickly picked up by the NFC's Atlanta Falcons, where he finished the year with 153 carries for 675 yards.
 His final season in the NFL came the next year with the Falcons.
 He completed the 1991 season with 361 yards on 96 carries, announcing his retirement during the off-season.

 Rozier finished his career with a total of 1159 carries for 4462 yards, having averaged 3.8 yards per carry, and scoring 30 touchdowns.

 As of the end of the 2020 season, Rozier is ranked 172nd on the NFL All-Time Rushing Yards list.